syedzubinhafiz/supermario/design-docs/REQ6_class_responsibilities.md

 **AddToWalletAction**
 1. Class Overall Responsibility:

     This class is used to represent an adding item to Wallet Action.
-Note that this class will only ever be used for adding coints to the wallet.
+    Note that this class will only ever be used for adding coins to the wallet.

 2. Relationship with other classes: